-Head to London in the United Kingdom and explore the historic city from the change of guards at the Buckingham Palace, London bridge and the Westminster Abbey.
-Whether you are in town for a day or a month, this city will keep you busy with its museums, architecture, food and gardens!
+Head to London in the United Kingdom and explore the historic city from the change of guards at Buckingham Palace, London Bridge, and Westminster Abbey.
+Whether you are in town for a day or a month, this city will keep you busy with its museums, architecture, food, and gardens!

 This Europe bucket list item needs no further explanation.
 One of the romantic things to do in Venice is to take your sweetheart on a classic gondola ride.

 10 years ago the landscape of Iceland in terms of tourism was so different!
-Today (in 2019-2020), it is one of the hottest places to visit in Europe.
+Today, it is one of the hottest places to visit in Europe.
 Chasing northern lights in winter in Iceland should be a part of your mega Europe bucket list.
 We did it and LOVED it!